L400-RTI/Training-material/modules/07 - AI + Copliot.md

 To accommodate advanced AI workloads, the Eventhouse schema layer includes **support for dynamic columns**, allowing ingestion of semi-structured or high-dimensional vector data.
 This is essential for storing AI embeddings, which often vary in dimension and source structure.
 Combined with Eventhouse’s ability to scale partitioned storage, these dynamic fields become the backbone of semantic search and retrieval-augmented generation (RAG) solutions.

 Finally, this architecture is enriched by **plugin extensibility**.
-Plugins like `ai_embed_text` and `ai_chat_completion_prompt` enable Eventhouse to interact directly with Azure OpenAI endpoints, facilitating embedded LLM reasoning and text-to-vector transformations inline.
+Plugins like `ai_embeddings` and `ai_chat_completion_prompt` enable Eventhouse to interact directly with Azure OpenAI endpoints, facilitating embedded LLM reasoning and text-to-vector transformations inline.
 This architectural choice positions Eventhouse not just as a data store, but as a first-class AI execution platform for streaming intelligence.

 ---